-The policy applies to all operations of the British Council worldwide unless local legal requirements are more rigorous; or if applying this policy would be illegal under local laws or would provoke serious threats to the British Council’s operations or its staff.
+Our policy applies to all operations of the British Council worldwide unless local legal requirements are more rigorous, or if applying the policy would be illegal under local laws or would provoke serious threats to the British Council’s operations or its staff.

 The British Council is committed to:

-- maintaining a risk-based approach to its systems, procedures and internal controls to prevent and detect money laundering
+• ensuring efficient and effective systems, procedures and internal controls are in place to prevent and detect money laundering

-- reviewing continuously our systems, procedures and internal controls through risk management processes and audit arrangements.
+• continuously reviewing its systems, procedures and internal controls through risk management processes and audit arrangements.